5hadowblad3/Beacon_artifact/README.md

 In this example:
 - **output** is the output location for the instrumented bc files.
 E.g., `swftophp-2017-7578.bc` is the instrumented bitcode file for the target project.
 - **blocks** receives the lists of the reachable blocks from a file.
-E.g., `bbreaches.txt` is the reachable blocks inferred from the previous analysis.
+E.g., `bbreaches.txt` is reachable blocks inferred from the previous analysis.
+The form could vary based on byte code or source code.
 - **load** receives the lists of the preconditions from a file.
 E.g., `range_res.txt` is the preconditions inferred from the previous analysis.
 - **afl** enable the instrumentation for AFL coverage tracing.
-- `transed.bc` is the _transfromed_ bc from previous analysis.
+- `transed.bc` is the _transfromed_ bc from the previous analysis.

 ### 2.3.4 Compilation
 Since we have the bc with the infeasible path pruned, we need to compile the bc into an executable binary.